Bloomberg-Beta/Manual/Manual.md

 ### Why you should take our money

-We were going to write a more elaborate argument here, but we hope this entire manual gives you a sense of how we work -- that’s the reason to take our investment, or to avoid us if our approach isn't your style.
+We wrote this manual so you could understand how we work, and see if you want our money.
+We hope this manual achieved that, and that we can avoid repeating it all right here.

 ### Thank you